Home | Browse Topics | Jobs, benefits & flats | Starting and leaving a job | Starting work and negotiating an agreement

 Employment Relations Act 2000, s 61

-Yes.
-You as an individual can negotiate your own additional terms while still being part of the collective agreement, as long as the additional terms aren’t inconsistent with the collective agreement.
-Not being inconsistent generally means that the additional terms must deal with issues not covered by the collective agreement, or must be better than minimum terms in the collective agreement.
+You as an individual can negotiate your own additional terms while still being part of the collective agreement, if the additional terms aren’t inconsistent with the collective agreement.
+This means that the additional terms must deal with issues not covered by the collective agreement, or must be better than the minimum terms in the collective agreement.

 Did this answer your question?